Planning for retirement is a life-long process

-Considering a stock plan recipient’s net worth, age, and company stock plan holdings, I start the financial planning process by explaining that a single grant of an employee stock option is not by itself a long-term investment.
+Considering a employee stock plan recipient’s net worth, age, and company stock plan holdings, I start the financial planning process by explaining that a single grant of an employee stock option is not by itself a long-term investment.
 Most option grants have, at most, a 10-year term, and any one grant probably won’t make you rich.
-Likewise, a single grant of restricted stock won’t make a big difference either.
+Likewise, a single restricted stock grant won’t make a big difference either.
 But you should still think of them as potentially important parts of your investment portfolio, along with other stocks, mutual funds, and ETFs you own.

-A series of stock option grants over a span of years provides even more leverage, and begins to look a lot more like a portfolio.
-When that portfolio begins to have various grant types, multiple exercise prices, graduated vesting schedules, and all the other characteristics that your company’s compensation consultants have dreamed up, the complexity may become overwhelming.
+A series of employee stock option grants over a span of years provides even more leverage, and begins to look a lot more like a portfolio.
+When that portfolio begins to have various grant types, multiple exercise prices, graduated vesting schedules, and all the other characteristics that your company’s compensation consultants have dreamed up, that complexity may become overwhelming.

-Plan participants often ask me to help them fashion a financial-planning strategy designed not only to maximize the value of their stock compensation but also to coordinate with a 401(k) retirement plan (where many of them have company stock as the result of the employer match of their contributions).
+Employee stock plan participants often ask me to help them fashion a tactical financial-planning strategy designed not only to maximize the value of their stock compensation but also to coordinate with a 401(k) retirement plan (where many of them have company stock as the result of the employer match of their contributions).
 If you work for a public company, it’s very likely that you too are “surrounded” by its stock.
 You may be comfortable with your degree of concentration in company stock now, but your feelings may change as you begin to ponder both your tolerance for risk and the need for income in retirement.

 Know how much you are concentrated in your company’s stock.

 Get out all your benefit statements.
-These include the statement from the brokerage firm or transfer agent that may administer your stock option, restricted stock, and/or employee stock purchase plan.
+These include the statement from the brokerage firm or transfer agent that may administer your employee stock option, restricted stock, and/or employee stock purchase plan.
 These also include your 401(k) statement, which may be with another firm.
 If you are holding company stock in a personal brokerage account, including retirement accounts such as IRAs, get that out too.
 Add up the value of all the company stock from all these sources.
 Keep track of the number.

 Now, add up the non-company other stock holdings from your 401(k), savings account, brokerage account, mutual funds, etc. (don’t include the value of the equity in your home).
 Add the two numbers.
 The sum is your liquid net worth.
 Divide the company stock value by the total.
 The result is the percentage your company stock represents in your liquid net worth.